 Early intervention and access to treatment are the first steps in the recovery process.
-If you have diagnosed PTSD, anxiety, depression, alcohol use disorder, or substance use disorder DVA may pay for your treatment, whatever the cause (it does not have to be related to service).
+If you have diagnosed PTSD, or any mental health condition, DVA may pay for your treatment, whatever the cause (it does not have to be related to service).

-DVA will pay for your treatment of these mental health conditions before, during, or after you make a compensation claim - or even if you never make a compensation claim.
-Call DVA on 133 254 or 1800 555 254 or find out if you are eligible and how to apply.
+DVA will pay for your treatment of any mental health condition before, during, or after you make a compensation claim — or even if you never make a compensation claim.
+Call us on 1800 555 254 or find out if you are eligible and how to apply.

-Gold Health Card holders have access to DVA funded treatment arrangements for all health conditions, including mental health.
-White Health Card holders have access to DVA funded treatment arrangements for specific conditions, as well as any mental health condition under Non-Liability Health Care (NLHC) arrangements.
+Gold Health Card holders have access to DVA-funded treatment arrangements for all health conditions, including mental health.
+White Health Card holders have access to DVA-funded treatment arrangements for specific conditions, as well as any mental health condition under Non-Liability Health Care (NLHC) arrangements.

-A GP is always a good place to start when managing PTSD, as he or she can make referrals for specialists, and support your efforts with medications if necessary.
+A General Practitioner (GP) is always a good place to start when managing PTSD, as he or she can make referrals for specialists, and support your efforts with medications if necessary.

-The VVCS - Veterans and Veterans Families Counselling Service specialises in supporting Defence members, ex-serving members, veterans and their families with individual and group based treatment options.
-Call the VVCS 24/7 on 1800 011 046 for more information.
+Open Arms specialises in supporting Defence members, ex-serving members, veterans and their families with individual- and group-based treatment options.
+Open Arms is available 24/7 on 1800 011 046.

 At Ease is DVA's portal to online mental health information.
 It provides self-help tools and information to support mental health and wellbeing and is a gateway to websites and free mobile apps about stress, PTSD, alcohol management, resilience and suicide awareness and prevention.

-PTSD Group Programs: DVA contracts mental health hospitals throughout Australia to provide trauma recovery day programmes for PTSD.
-Former members of the Australian Defence Force who are DVA clients are eligible.
-Current serving members of the ADF may also access the programmes if they are referred by Defence.
+DVA contracts mental health hospitals throughout Australia to provide trauma recovery day programs for PTSD.
+Former members of the Australian Defence Force (ADF) who are DVA clients are eligible.
+Current serving members of the ADF may also access the programs if they are referred by Defence.
 The programs provide highly specialised care for PTSD and its common comorbidities.
-These programs are required to meet DVA’s National Accreditation Standards for Trauma Recovery Programs – PTSD (2015).
+These programs are required to meet DVA’s National Accreditation Standards for Trauma Recovery Programs — PTSD (2015).
 To find out more information about these programs you can contact the hospitals directly and speak to the PTSD program coordinators.
-See a list of the programs and relevant contact details.
+See a list of the Trauma Recovery Programs.

-PTSD Coach Australia mobile app: can help you learn about and manage symptoms that commonly occur after trauma.
+The PTSD Coach Australia mobile app can help you learn about and manage symptoms that commonly occur after trauma.
+Its features include: